-This year Poland's two May public holidays, Labour Day and Constitution Day, fall on Tuesday and Thursday.
-That means anyone wise enough to book three days off can take a holiday as long as 10 days.
+This year Poland’s two May public holidays, Labour Day and Constitution Day, fall on Wednesday and Friday.
+That means anyone wise enough to book Thursday off can take a holiday as long as 5 days.

-It also means that there is a multitude of events taking place between the 27th of April and 6th of May.
-So if you're staying in Wrocław during this time, you can find plenty of opportunities to enjoy some of the city's diverse cultural offerings.
+It also means that there is a multitude of events taking place between the 1st and 5th of May.
+So if you’re staying in Wrocław during this time, you can find plenty of opportunities to enjoy some of the city’s diverse cultural offerings.

 Here’s a summary of just some of the events you can enjoy in this time:

-Back in 2016 a total of 7356 guitarists played Jimi Hendrix's Hey Joe in unison on the Rynek, breaking the previous world guitar record set here in Wroclaw by 12 people.
-Last year the numbers were slightly less, but the organisers will once again be optimistic of breaking the record again in 2018.
+A total of 7411 guitarists played Jimi Hendrix’s Hey Joe in unison on the Rynek last year, breaking the previous world guitar record set here in Wroclaw in 2016 by 55 people.

 Festival day tickets cost 90zł and are available to buy online here.
 3 day tickets are also available.